-Legitimate websites know people are wary about shopping online and security certificates have been introduced to help ensure consumer confidence.
+Legitimate websites know people are wary about shopping online and will use security certificates to help ensure consumer confidence.

-VeriSign is probably the most well known provider, however there are plenty of others which all work more or less the same way.
+While VeriSign is probably the most well known provider of such certificates, there are plenty of others which all work more or less the same way.

-When you 'check out' on a shopping website you should be transferred to an encrypted connection.
+When you head to the check out of a shopping website, you should be transferred to an encrypted connection.
 You'll know this has happened because the web address in your browser will change from "http" to "https".
 You should also see a padlock appear somewhere near the address bar too.

 HTTPS means that any information you enter will be sent encrypted so hackers can't intercept the data transfer and access your information.

-Make sure to look for the "padlock" and don't be afraid to check the security certificate of any site you buy goods or services from is valid, do this by clicking on the padlock, which should bring up a window like that shown above.
+Make sure to look for the "padlock" and don't be afraid to check the security certificate of any site you buy goods or services from is valid.
+You can do this by clicking on the padlock, which should bring up a window like that shown above.